On wall crossing for K-stability: Introduction

 \item $X$ (resp. $D$) admits Hilbert polynomial $\chi$ (resp. $\tilde{\chi}$) with respect to $\mO_X(1)$ (resp. $\mO_D(1):=\mO_{\bP^{N_m}}(1)|_D$). \end{enumerate} Write $P:=(\chi,\tilde{\chi})$.
-We define the subset $\mF_{m,c}\subset \mF_m$ for a rational $c\in [0,1)$ as follows: The set $\mF_m$ admits an algebraic structure to become a Hilbert scheme, and $\mF_{m,c}\subset \mF_m$ is an open sub-scheme by \cite{BLX19,Xu20}, then we write $\mF_m^{\red}$ and $\mF_{m,c}^{\red}$ to be the corresponding reduced schemes.
-Denote $\mM^K_{P,r,c}:=[\mF_{m,c}^{\red}/\PGL(N_m+1)]$, which is a reduced Artin stack of finite type representing the moduli pseudo-functor over reduced bases (by the works \cite{Jiang20, BLX19, Xu20}).
+We define the subset $\mF_{m,c}\subset \mF_m$ for a rational number $c\in [0,1)$ as follows: By the proof of \cite[Theorem 2.21]{XZ20b}, the set $\mF_m$ admits an algebraic structure, and $\mF_{m,c}\subset \mF_m$ is an open sub-scheme by \cite{BLX19,Xu20}, then we write $\mF_m^{\red}$ and $\mF_{m,c}^{\red}$ to be the corresponding reduced schemes.
+Denote by $\mM^K_{P,r,c}:=[\mF_{m,c}^{\red}/\PGL(N_m+1)]$, which is a reduced Artin stack of finite type representing the moduli pseudo-functor over reduced bases (by the works \cite{Jiang20, BLX19, Xu20}).
 Here one can also define the moduli functor over any base due to \cite{Kollar19}, see Remark \ref{moduli functor}.
-We denote $M^K_{P,r,c}$ the descent of $\mM^K_{P,r,c}$, which is a separated projective good moduli space parametrizing K-polystable elements, whose existence is due to the works \cite{ABHLX20, BHLLX20, XZ20b, LXZ21}.
+We denote by $M^K_{P,r,c}$ the descent of $\mM^K_{P,r,c}$, which is a projective separated good moduli space parametrizing K-polystable elements, whose existence is due to the works \cite{ABHLX20, BHLLX21, XZ20b, LXZ21}.
 Then we have the following result.